 To start this process, you will need to confirm that all connections are secure.
 Please read the following:

 - Exhaust Connection: The hood exhaust is designed to connect to a standard 31/4-inch x 10-inch rectangular duct.
 If a round duct is required, a rectangular-to-round adapter must be used.

-- Rear Exhaust: If you are using a rear or horizontal exhaust, you will need to align the exhaust with the space between the studs.
+- Rear Exhaust: If you are using rear or horizontal exhaust, you will need to align the exhaust with the studs’ space.